 - Copies of Form 1098: Mortgage Interest Statement.
 Form 1098 is the statement your lender sends you to let you know how much mortgage interest you paid during the year and, if you purchased your home in the current year, any deductible points you paid.

-- Your closing statement from a refinancing that shows the points you paid, if any, to refinance the loan on your property.
+- Your closing statement from a refinancing that shows the loan proceeds and the points you paid, if any, to refinance the loan on your property.

 - The name, Social Security number and address of the person you bought your home from, if you pay your mortgage interest to that person, as well as the amount of interest (including any points) you paid for the year.